top of page

 Adventure as a Bridge Back to Life

 We didn’t start big.
-We started with anything that moved us beyond survival mode: a walk, a drive, a favorite resturant, a movie, a bike ride, a boat ride.
+We started with anything that moved us beyond survival mode: a walk, a drive, a favorite restaurant, a movie, a bike ride, a boat ride.
 Something outside the therapy routine.
 Something that didn’t require meeting a goal or being evaluated.

 Each adventure whether ten minutes from home or ten thousand miles away did the same thing: